jian0084/mad9022-w19/docs/modules/week4/cordova-camera.md

 - it starts with `file:///`.
 - Your `package name` is part of the path.
 This is where your application is installed on the device / emulator.
 - The `cache` folder is where it is saved by default.
+- If you have the `cordova-plugin-file` installed then you can use `cordova.file.cacheDirectory` as a reference property for that cache folder.